DomeCode/macht-sinn/README.md

 0. Change into the target Git directory
 0. Execute 'git clone https://github.com/GHCrosser/macht-sinn.git'
+0. Read 'machtsinn.conf' carefully!
 0. Edit 'machtsinn.conf' to your needs
+0. Edit 'CONF' in machtsinn.sh to '/etc/machtsinn/machtsinn.conf' if i forgot it
 0. Place files to the intended destinations
-0. Edit 'CONF' in machtsinn.sh to '/etc/machtsinn/machtsinn.conf' if i forgot it
 0. Fetch the blocklist with 'sudo machtsinn.sh -g'
 0. Enjoy an almost ad-free Internet